Decade passed since unsolved murder of woman found in basement

 The footage of the young woman captures her out celebrating end of term exams, appearing happy and relaxed in the early hours of March 14 2008.

-Martine was first reported missing the following day and on March 16 police officers visited her address in Great Portland Street, where they discovered her body at 10.30am.
+Martine, a Norwegian student, was first reported missing the following day and on March 16 police officers visited her address in Great Portland Street, where they discovered her body at 10.30am.

 Attempts had been made to conceal her beneath rubble, a police spokesman said.